aquariumbio/pfish/README.md

 with each subdirectory containing the code for the components of each library or operation type.
 To add this code to the repository add the `cloning` directory and commit using git.

-When you change files and you can push the changes to Aquarium with the `push` command.
+When you change files you can push the changes to Aquarium with the `push` command.
-For instance, if you changed the `Run Gel` protocol, you would run the command
+For instance, if you changed the `Run Gel` operation type, you would run the command

 ```bash
 pfish push -c Cloning -o "Run Gel"